Updated: Mar 20

 I often get asked the question, “What qualification do you need to be a dyslexia tutor?” or ‘What qualifications do I need to work with children with Dyslexia?”
 The answers to these questions can vary as it depends in what setting the teacher/ tutor is working in and how they are employed.

 To explore this further let us consider the role of the Teaching Assistant.
 Within schools, Teaching Assistants support the class teacher and often support small groups of children with SEN. At this level, a TA would benefit from taking a Level 3 course,such as “Supporting the Dyslexic Child at School and Home” to help them understand the needs of the Dyslexic child and how to support them in literacy and numeracy.
-If they support groups of children with more diverse needs and other Specific Learning Difficulties they may benefit from a course which goes into less depth about Dyslexia but gives an overview of other Specific Learning Difficulties such as our ‘Supporting Students who are Neuro Diverse.’
+If they support groups of children with more diverse needs and other Specific Learning Difficulties they may benefit from a course which goes into less depth about Dyslexia but gives an overview of other Specific Learning Difficulties such as a course which focuses on ADHD, ASD , speech and language and Dyspraxia.

-A parent wanting to support their child at home or undertaking voluntary work in a school could benefit from the Level 3 course but may prefer a slightly shorter course just focusing on Literacy only such as, "Supporting Dyslexic Learners' Literacy Skills.
+A parent wanting to support their child at home or undertaking voluntary work in a school could benefit from some of the British Dyslexia association Courses for parents.

 Let us now think about the busy class teacher who has three dyslexic children, one child with ADHD and another with ASD in her class.
 She has received little training in her Initial Teacher Training Course and sometimes feels ill-equipped to support these children.
 She is however happy in her career and hopes to get a promotion to a SMT position soon.
 A Level 3 Dyslexia or Level 4 Dyslexia Course would be ideal for her as both will give her the tools to spot pupils with dyslexic tendencies in her class and to support them by using multi-sensory teaching methods and reasonable adjustments.
 The methods and knowledge she gains will help her progress in her career.